paulbricman/paulbricman.github.io/_posts/2020-08-07-the-world-is-your-mind-palace.md

 categories: cognitive_science
 excerpt: "A twist on the famous memorization technique."
 ---
-There's a palace in your mind, and you are its architect.
-Let's get building.

 Few memorization techniques have attracted as much attention as the Mind Palace.
 Famously being used by Sherlock Holmes, it is far from being fiction.
 It is a well-established memorization technique which links one's knowledge with the tangible structure of a palace.
 However, there are strong reasons why the palace should go *beyond* the mind.
 This way, it can be a bridge between your knowledge and your material environment, a powerhouse of associations between radically different aspects of your life.

 ## The Mind Palace